akw3s/cs2_cheat/README.md

 # Akwes Cheat
 """
-Use on youre own risk. using third party software can lead to in game ban.
+Use on your own risk. using third party software can lead to in game ban.
 """